dashpay/docs/introduction/how-to-buy.rst

   categories: exchanges which accept national currency (fiat money) and exchanges which deal in cryptocurrencies only.

-- :ref:`Instant exchanges <instant_exchanges>` perform a similar
-  function to normal exchanges, but without the requirement to log in.
+- `Instant exchanges <instant_exchanges>`_ perform a similar function to normal exchanges, but without the requirement to log in.
   They effectively convert one currency to another, with some limits on the amount to be exchanged and usually at a less advantageous rate.
   Others may even offer to sell cryptocurrency as a credit card purchase.

-- Peer-to-peer exchanges have recently appeared to facilitate trading of Dash directly between individuals.
+  `Peer-to-peer exchanges <peer_to_peer>`_ have recently appeared to facilitate trading ofDash directly between individuals.
 Volume is often lower, and users typically make offers or requests at the price they are willing to pay, and wait for someone to contact them and arrange details of the sale.
 More advanced peer-to- peer sites offer escrow services for a fee to prevent cheating during the sale between two parties who have never met.

 - ATMs_ accepting card and cash payments in return for crypto are widely available.
 Mapping services can show the specific location of these